Saatarko/movies_rec_system/README.md

 ---
 # 🌐 Project: Recommender System

+## 🧰 Technologies used
+- DVC, Airflow, MLflow
+- Scikit-learn (KMeans), Implicit ALS
+- Autoencoder, PyTorch (RatingPredictor)
+- Interactive mockup is available at https://huggingface.co/spaces/Saatarkin/Rec_sys:
+(*Warning, the server goes into sleep mode after 48 hours of inactivity.
+Any request will wake it up from this state, but it will take about 20-30 minutes (the server will load datasets of about 1.5 GB into memory))
+---
 ## Introduction
 **Goal**: Build a recommender system capable of handling cold start and dynamic user/movie addition scenarios.